pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/gitlab-app.md

 - /docs/guides/continuous-delivery/gitlab-app/
 ---

-With this new GitLab integration, Pulumi is able to add summary notes to a GitLab Merge Request by using the merge request information posted to the Pulumi Cloud via [GitLab Webhooks](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html#merge-request-events).
+With this GitLab integration, Pulumi is able to add summary notes to a GitLab Merge Request by using the merge request information posted to the Pulumi Cloud via [GitLab Webhooks](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html#merge-request-events).

 To enable the integration with your GitLab project, you will need to ensure you have done the following two things: